davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   attempts to use these obsolete capabilities fail correctly?
   (see {{backward-compatibility}})

+-  Have you ensured that certificate chains using SHA-1 or SHA-224 are only used with TLS 1.2 or older, or are prohibited completely?

 -  Do you handle TLS extensions in ClientHello correctly, including omitting the extensions field completely?